Man sought for 3 crash deaths in Nebraska held in California

 Jail records in California's Madera County say 34-year-old Kenneth Kratt remained in custody Tuesday after his arrest Friday.
-He'll be returned to Kearney to face three counts of felony manslaughter.
+He'll be returned to Kearney, Nebraska, to face three counts of felony manslaughter.
+Nebraska court records don't list the name of an attorney who could comment for him.

 Investigators say Kratt's semitrailer plowed into the rear of a line of vehicles that had slowed for construction Sept.
 20 on Interstate 80 near the Gibbon exit in Buffalo County.